 If your partner or a family member is diagnosed with an asbestos-related disease it can be difficult for them to cope with, but it can also have a significant effect on your life too.

 Although most asbestos-related illnesses are long term conditions, the impact it can have on family finances can be immediate.
+We are here to help.

 If your partner or family member’s health is particularly badly affected by an asbestos-related illness, they may find that they have to give up work.
-In this situation, you may also decide to give up work to in order to care for them.
-That is why CAA’s welfare rights service is available not only to those diagnosed with an asbestos-related condition but also to partners, families & carers.
+In this situation, you may also decide to give up work in order to care for them.
+That is why our welfare rights service is available not only to those diagnosed with an asbestos-related condition but also to partners, families & carers.

 Living with an asbestos-related disease